omaraflak/omaraflak.github.io/markdown/cuda.md

 :math: true
 :pinned: true

-When I first learned about GPU programming with CUDA I was very confused with certain terms like *kernels*, *thread blocks*, *grids*, etc. I felt that articles online assumed the reader would already know about those and did not explain properly the concepts.
+When I first learned about GPU programming with CUDA I was very confused with certain terms like *kernels*, *thread blocks*, and *grids*, or even just *how* does code run on the GPU.

 In this article we'll go through the fundamentals of CUDA and write code that runs on GPU.
 We'll use *Google Colab* to run our code, but of course you can use your own CUDA device if you have one.

 # CUDA In Google Colab

-To run GPU code, you must have the CUDA libraries and compiler installed.
-You can use Google Colab to have everything out of the box for free.
+To run GPU code, you must have the CUDA libraries installed.
+Google Colab gives you everything out of the box for free.

-On [Google Colab](https://colab.research.google.com) create a new notebook and change the runtime using the top-right menu:
+Create a new notebook in [Google Colab](https://colab.research.google.com) and change the runtime using the top-right menu:

 ![Google Colab runtime](/assets/cuda/colab.png;w=100%)

 Select any runtime with a GPU or TPU.
-In my case I have "T4 GPU" available so I'll pick that.
+In my case I selected "T4 GPU".

 Colab has a special instruction `%%writefile filename` which you can put at the beginning of a cell.
 Such cells, when executed, will write their content in a file named `filename`.